 River Campus Faculty

-Jamieson, Jeremy.
-Assistant Professor of Clinical and Social Sciences in Psychology.
 Dr. Jamieson’s research is primarily concerned with understanding the effects of social stress on emotions, decision making, and health.
-In my research I use a multi-method approach, and relevant to this initiative most everything I do includes autonomic and neuroendocrine physiological measures.
-Though I am more interested in the effects of acute stress (and coping strategies) on health outcomes, my work also touches on developmental differences in health behaviors and race-based health disparities.
+He uses a multi-method approach, and autonomic and neuroendocrine physiological measures.
+His work looks at the effects of acute stress (and coping strategies) on health outcomes, and developmental differences in health behaviors and race-based health disparities.

 Medical School Faculty

 All of the faculty in the Department of Public Health Sciences conduct research related to public health.
 Please consult their web page for more information.